tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 Note that the function `constrOptim.nl()` requires a starting vector of parameter values, i.e., an initial portfolio.
 Under the hood, `alamaba` performs numerical optimization by searching for a local minimum of the function `objective()` (subject to the equality constraints `equality_constraints()` and the inequality constraints `inequality_constraints()`).
 Note that the starting point should not matter if the algorithm identifies a global minimum.

-The figure below shows the optimal allocation weights across all 10 industries for the four different strategies considered so far: minimum variance, efficient portfolio with $\gamma$ = 2, efficient portfolio with short-sale constraints, and the Regulation-T constrained portfolio.\index{Graph!Bar chart}
+Figure 17.2 shows the optimal allocation weights across all 10 industries for the four different strategies considered so far: minimum variance, efficient portfolio with $\gamma$ = 2, efficient portfolio with short-sale constraints, and the Regulation-T constrained portfolio.\index{Graph!Bar chart}

 ```r